 4. Take a personality test

 Personality tests can be an extremely beneficial tool for discovering your personality as well as your work style.
-In fact, sometimes employers ask candidates to take personality tests during the application or hiring process so that they can get a better idea of their behavior and overall outlook.
+Sometimes employers ask candidates to take personality tests during the application or hiring process so that they can get a better idea of their behavior and overall outlook.
 They use the results to decide if candidates or employees are well-suited for specific teams and roles because they give them a way to assess an individual's approach to relationships and work.
 There are many different types of personality tests available, but perhaps the most popular are the:

-- Myers Briggs Type Index (MBTI): The Myers Briggs Type Index is an extremely popular personality test that is based on the theory that people relate to one another in four different psychological areas (sensation, intuition, feeling and thinking).
-There are 16 different personality types according to this test, and the results can give you valuable insight into your personal work style.
+Myers Briggs Type Index (MBTI): The Myers Briggs Type Index is an extremely popular personality test that is based on the theory that people relate to one another in four different psychological areas (sensation, intuition, feeling and thinking).
+There are 16 different personality types according to this test, and the results can give you valuable insight into your work style.

-- Revised NEO Personality Inventory (NEO PI-R): This personality test evaluates you based on the belief that there are five major personality traits (neuroticism, extroversion, openness to experience, agreeableness and conscientiousness).
+Revised NEO Personality Inventory (NEO PI-R): This personality test evaluates you based on the belief that there are five major personality traits (neuroticism, extroversion, openness to experience, agreeableness and conscientiousness).
 Within each of these traits, six separate subcategories further define how you approach the world.

-- Winslow Personality Profile: The Winslow Personality Profile uses a decile scale to measure 24 different personality traits.
+Winslow Personality Profile: The Winslow Personality Profile uses a decile scale to measure 24 different personality traits.
 Though this test is popularly used within sports leagues, it can provide useful information for any work environment.

 Read more: How To Pass a Personality Test